Japan's business mood improves on solid demand, hopes of post-COVID recovery - Up News Info

 But manufacturers expect business conditions to worsen three months ahead as parts shortages and Asian factory shutdowns disrupt production, the survey showed, underscoring the fragile nature of Japan’s export-reliant recovery.

 “Automakers’ sentiment worsened, which is negative.
-But that’s offset by strength in electric machinery and capital expenditure thanks to continued expansion in global IT demand,” said Takumi Tsunoda, senior economist at Shinkin Central Bank Research.
+But that’s offset by strength in electric machinery and capital expenditure thanks to continued expansion in global IT demand,” said Takumi Tsunoda, senior economist at Shinkin Central Bank Research Institute.

 “Supply constraints are affecting broader sectors with parts from Asia in short supply,” he said.
 “Disruptions in domestic production could broaden beyond automakers.”